 What are the data and what decision it takes for publishers?

 DATA source for any publisher could be content that engages user/ customers for carrying out transactions or any kind of engagement activity which is recorded and stored in a database for effective data management.
 The information stored in the user profile, key values, searches, interest, demographics; is termed as DATA and is used by publishers to make key decisions towards specific functions such as:

 Strategic Function- Deciding on channels to be utilized, products, and pricing on a particular channel.

-Sales Function- Who are priority and targeted consumers, which territory need to be allocated, what discounts and gross sales commission to be given.
+Sales Function- Who are the priority and targeted consumers, which territory need to be allocated, what discounts and gross sales commission to be given.

 Marketing Functions- Deciding on placements of publicity ads, what promotions and loyalty programs need to run.

 Operations management Functions- Decision on vendors to be used, the number of facilities and when and what needs to be published.